 Rommany Road, Gipsy Hill (with ghost sign)

 Harriet’s gaze pierces the photograph (for me this is the punctum of the image – see Those Ghostly Traces), while the children seem to radiate the healthy good looks of future generations.
-After Arthur jnr returned from Germany in 1919, there were two more additions to the family, before Harriet sadly died from breast cancer in 1925 at the age of forty.
-This left Arthur jnr with five children to bring up on his own, mirroring the experience of his father, thirty years previously.
-However, unlike Arthur snr, he did not remarry, but instead presided over a chaotic but functioning household, which included the widow of his brother James (who was killed in WW1) and her daughter (who was deemed to have learning difficulties), in addition to a ‘doorstep foundling’!
-Perhaps this arrangement suited them all well, as James’ widow, Dolly (or Aunt Doll as she was fondly remembered as), kept house for them all in addition to looking after the children.
+After Arthur junior returned from Germany in 1919, there were two more additions to the family, before Harriet sadly died from breast cancer in 1925 at the age of forty.
+This left Arthur with five children to bring up on his own, mirroring the experience of his father, thirty years previously.
+However, unlike his father, he did not remarry, but instead presided over a chaotic but functioning household, which included the widow of his brother James (who was killed in WW1) and her daughter (who was deemed to have learning difficulties), in addition to a ‘doorstep foundling’!
+Perhaps this arrangement suited them all well, as James’ widow, Dolly (or Aunt Doll, as she was fondly remembered as), kept house for them all in addition to looking after the children.
 In fact, when Florence (the little girl pictured above) died of fever after the birth of her first child, it would appear that Aunt Doll brought up the infant until the father remarried.